JaydnEdwards/portfolio/src/index.md

 I volunteer for the [Pontefract Civic Society](https://www.pontefractcivicsociety.org.uk/), where I design marketing materials and the bi-monthly newsletter, [Pontefract Voice](https://www.pontefractcivicsociety.org.uk/latest-news/pontefractvoice/), that reaches over 400 people.

 In my spare time, *I also make tarot cards*, over at [Inlustris Tarot](https://inlustristarot.com).
 I'm aiming to modernise tarot in a way that people can easily interpret and relate to the meanings of the cards.
+A modern deck for a digital age, if you like.